-We have published new information that describes the checks and audits that are needed for the sickle cell and thalassaemia (SCT) screening pathway.
+We have published new guidance that describes the checks and audits needed for antenatal and newborn screening pathways.

 One of the questions health professionals regularly ask us via our screening helpdesk is ‘to whom and when can screening for Down’s, Edwards’ and Patau’s syndromes be offered?’